pvishal-carnd/CarND-Unscented-Kalman-Filter-Project/README.md

 If you're using the Matplotlib interface,

-1. Clone this repo with `git clone --recurssive`
+1. Clone this repo with `git clone --recursive`
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake -DUSE_SIMULATOR=ON .. && make`
 4. Run it: `./UnscentedKF <path to data>`